 Each candidate will stand in front of the seat with his/her name on it.
 Candidates will wear their caps throughout the Exercises except during the Invocation.
 When the person preparing to give the Invocation removes his or her cap at the beginning of the Exercises, all men do likewise; women may leave their caps on.
 Similarly, all candidates will replace their caps when the person delivering the invocation does.

 In case of rain, the Exercises will be held in Warner Center.
 Candidates will gather for the processional on the 500 level of the gymnasium (the balcony) at 10:30 a.m.
-The LL.M. candidate and the J.D. candidates with last names beginning A through J will form in the right hallway, with Professor TBA facing the Warner Center gym and headed toward the Doremus offices; K through Z will form in the left hallway with Professor TBA headed toward the indoor track entrance and Sports Information Office.
+The LL.M. candidate and the J.D. candidates with last names beginning A through K will form in the right hallway, with Professor Vinayagamoorthy facing the Warner Center gym and headed toward the Doremus offices; L through Z will form in the left hallway with Professor Shannon headed toward the indoor track entrance and Sports Information Office.
 At 11:00 a.m., candidates will follow the Marshals down the appropriate stairs to the 400 level, through the gymnasium to their seats.
 Candidates should remain standing until the end of the invocation.

 Conferring of Degrees: Dean Demleitner will request the candidates to rise and after they are standing, will present them to President Ruscio.
 The president will confer the degree.
 All candidates will remain standing and come forward in alphabetical order as directed by the marshals.
+Each will be hooded by Professors Joan Shaughnessy and J.D.
+King before proceeding on to the stage.
 After receiving the diploma, each graduate will return to his/her chair and will remain standing.
 When all graduates have returned to their seats, the dean will instruct the graduates to be seated.

 After the Commencement Exercises, beginning at about 1:00 p.m. on Commencement day, a picnic lunch will be available for graduating law students, their families, friends, and faculty on the Law School Lawn (rain plan in the Student Pavilion).